idyllm/idyllm.github.io/docs/projects/output/index.md

 An audio output module for Eurorack, combining two mono input channels into a stereo output with a panning mixer.
 The stereo output is suitable to drive headphones or small speakers.

+!!! repository "Project Source"

+    The project files, including schematic and layout, are available on [github](https://github.com/xdylanm/modular-output).

 # Features

 ![Output module](assets/images/output_module_sm.png){align=right}